 3. Who with whom

 Third, in the top-right quadrant list those of the max. five main reasons which are dependent on successful cross-border collaboration.
 Then sketch out per reason, and on a separate piece of paper: who will be collaborating with whom, on what, and why.
+These are the colleagues I will work closely with.

 Back to Align post-merger.